Skip to main content

 Percentage Toggle: off/on

-Exposes a toggle on the widget that allows you to quickly view your data as a percentage.
+Exposes a toggle on the widget that lets you quickly view your data as a percentage.

 Bar Chart and Stacked Bar Chart widgets